-SSFD could seek support from the private sector through the company CSR program.
+SSFD could seek funding from private company through the company CSR program.
 Companies nowadays are more "green" minded and many are willing to be involved in the environmental related activities.
-Raja Musa community based rehabilitation program developed in partnership by SSFD and Global environment Centre (GEC) between 2008 and 2014 attracted a number of companies to fund the rehabilitation activities such as tree planting, canal blocking as well as seedlings procurement.
+Raja Musa community based rehabilitation program developed in partnership by SSFD and GEC attracted a number of companies to fund the rehabilitation activities such as tree planting, canal blocking as well as seedlings procurement.
 Among the companies that had contributed substantially are HSBC Bank Malaysia Berhad, Bridgestone Tyre (Sales) Malaysia Sdn.
-Bhd., Timberlands Lifestyle Brand Sdn.
-Bhd., United Way/Fedex and 99 Speedmart Sdn.
+Bhd, Timberlands Lifestyle Brand Sdn.
+Bhd, United Way/Fedex and 99 Speedmart Sdn.
 Bhd.
-Several thousand voluneeers have been facilitated by companies to assist with foprest rehabilitasion activities.
-These cooperative programmes should be maintained and enhanced.

-7.1.5 Human Resources Development
+7.1.3 Human Resources Development

-Implementation of the Management Plan requires that SSFD staff must deal with new tasks and roles in addition to the more traditional functions related to forestry.
+Implementation of the Management Plan entails that SSFD staff must deal with new tasks and roles in addition to the more traditional functions related to forestry.
 To enhance the performance of the SSFD staff, it is recommended that additional training should be provided.
 The major steps in relation to training are to: